Approximation of the Height process of a CSBP with interaction: Convergence of the height process with interaction

-We assume in this subsection that $|f'(x)|\le C$ for all $x\ge0$ and some $C>0.$ This constitutes the first step of the proof of convergence of $H^{N,\Gamma}.$ In this case we can use Girsanov's theorem to bring us back to the situation studied in \cite{drameprocessus}.
+We assume in this subsection that $|f'(x)|\le \beta$ for all $x\ge0$ and some $\beta>0.$ This constitutes the first step of the proof of convergence of $H^N.$ As explained at above, in this case we can use Girsanov's theorem to bring us back to the situation studied in section 3.